 Ooh ahh!

-Heart Shaped Cherry & White Chocolate Hamantaschen
+Heart Shaped Cherry and White Chocolate Hamantaschen

 The perfect Valentine’s Day and Purim combo cookie!